-8. If a competitive bid or request operators, to how many potent recently completed process? - How many responded?
-The request for bids/proposals w as distributed: Locally Statewide Na ationally У 9.
-Has the CTC reviewed the poss than transportation provision (su - • ecting any se ervices other
+8. If a competitive bid or request operators, to how many poten recently completed process? tial operators was the 1 How many responded?
+The request for bids/proposals w as distributed: Locally Statewide Nationally 9.
+Has the CTC reviewed the possible than transportation provision (su - • ny services other